 - 1/2 cup fractionated coconut oil

-- 30 drops Essential Oil (ex: 15 each Vanilla & Lavender) (or any combination of your favorite oils)
+- 30 – 40 drops Essential Oils of your choice (ex: 15 each Vanilla & Lavender) (or any combination of your favorite oils).
+Use more or less depending on how strong you want the scent.

 - 1 jar with lid